syncfusion-content/uwp-docs/uwp/Scheduler/weekview.md

 ![nonaccessibleblock_week](daymodule_images/nonaccessibleblock_week.png)

 >**Note**:
-Selection and related events will not work in these blocks.
+Selection and related events will not be working in this blocks.

 ## Change first day of week

-By default, the schedule control will be rendered with Sunday as the first day of the week, and it can be customized to any day of the week by using the [FirstDayOfWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_FirstDayOfWeek) property of `SfSchedule`.
+By default, schedule control will be rendered with Sunday as the first day of the week, it can be customized to any day of the week by using [FirstDayOfWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_FirstDayOfWeek) property of `SfSchedule`.
 {% tabs %}
 {% highlight C# %}